- Board Director President: M. Carli

-From the architect.
+Text description provided by the architects.
 The existing building is of typical Haussmann style and dates back to the beginning of the 20th century (1905 – architect Joseph Gilet), featuring exceptional architectural details in the ornamentation and the materials used for its construction such as cream-coloured stone used for the main façade aswell as zinc and slate used for the mansard roof.
 All along the 20th century, successive alterations have blurred the original coherence in the functional organisation of the building and also in the architectural style.

 The main ambition of the project was to restore the historical headquarters of the Caisse d’Epargne bank, and to create a work setting worthy of the stature of the bank and the building, whilst at the same time reasserting a contemporary image still in keeping with the history of the building.
 Due to its location, occupation and architectural quality, this building had to become once again a landmark in the historical center of Toulouse.